 Difficulties Have an Expiration Date

 The current difficulty that you are facing is only temporary.
 That is unless you give it more life than it deserves.
-So often, we add on to our problems by thinking about them, by assaulting them with our might, our anger, our frustration.
+So often add on to our problems by thinking about them, by assaulting them with our might, anger, and frustration.
 I have found that it only makes a problem grow bigger and gives it more strength and influence in my life.
 When we think about something by reliving the past, then we provide it with life.
 It can then influence the present and even the immediate future.
 In the movie Geostorm, there was a line at the end, “You can’t relive the past; all you can do is face what’s next.”
-I love that simple advice because it is telling us to neither pull it towards us nor to push it away from us.
+I love that simple advice because it tells us to neither pull it towards us nor push it away from us.
 I say, do neither.
 Don’t pull it towards you, and don’t push it away; just let it be.
 Eventually, it will be far in the background.

 Yours for a Better Life,